 By Andrew Green

-Abyei was a major battleground in the years of north-south civil war and has emotional, symbolic and strategic significance for both sides.
+Abyei was a major battleground in the north-south civil war that ran for more than two decades until a peace deal in 2005.
+It has emotional, symbolic and strategic significance for both.